marcoguerri/broadcom-optionrom/README.md

 ![APU2D4](https://github.com/marcoguerri/broadcom-optionrom/blob/master/img/apu2d.jpg)

-For OptionROM experiments, I build coreboot with UEFI pyload support (edk2-tianocore) through `UefiPayloadPkg/UefiPayloadPkg.dsc`.
+For OptionROM experiments, I built coreboot with UEFI pyload support (edk2-tianocore) through `UefiPayloadPkg/UefiPayloadPkg.dsc`.
 Support for enumerating PCIe bus and dispatching execution to UEFI OptionROMs was patched on top of upstream.
-Back then, [Patrick Rudolph's patch had not been merged yet](https://github.com/tianocore/edk2/pull/2693), but I see it's now close, which is great news.
+When I run these experiments, [Patrick Rudolph's patch had not been approved yet](https://github.com/tianocore/edk2/pull/2693), but I see it's now merged, which is great news.
 Bus enumeration would normally be coreboot responsibility, but nothing prevents UEFI from scanning the bus again, identifying UEFI OptionROMs and executing them.